-- The original Great Big Book of Everything on Stanley.
+- The trope-naming Great Big Book of Everything on Stanley.

 - The Challenge of the Super Friends cartoon in 1978 had episode 13, "Fairy Tale Of Doom", where the Toyman develops a device that can project anyone into the pages of a storybook.
 He forces Hawkman to chase him into Jack and the Beanstalk, Cheetah forces Wonder Woman to chase her into Alice in Wonderland and Brainiac forces Superman to chase him into Gulliver's Travels and the three villains trap the three Super Friends in the three treacherous fairy tales.
 The other Super Friends must rescue the trapped heroes before the clock runs out and the books vanish forever.

-- The My Little Pony: Friendship Is Magic episode, "Power Ponies" has Spike and the Main Six learn the hard way that this kind of book is apparently a freely available specialized comic book retail item when they are sucked into it and have to play out its roleplaying game scenario in order to leave.
+- The My Little Pony: Friendship Is Magic episode "Power Ponies" has Spike and the Mane Six learn the hard way that this kind of book is apparently a freely available specialized comic book retail item when they are sucked into it and have to play out its roleplaying game scenario in order to leave.